mel-johnston/reading-notes/102/class4.md

 It's important to remember that this is just a rough draft and you don't need to be meticulous with details.
 Three key things to keep in mind:
 - Clarity
-  - what is your webpage?
 - Confidence
-  - how easy is it to use?
 - Simplicity
-  *

 ### HTML Basics